-Port Manatee container trade soars 74 percent in record first fiscal half
+Port Manatee container trade skyrockets 53.3 percent in record fiscal 2021

 In 1965, Manatee County bought 357 acres to launch a Barge Port and Industrial Port which was eventually named Port Manatee.
 That same year, the Florida legislature created the Manatee County Port Authority.
 Port Manatee’s official dedication ceremony took place in October 1970.